Muisca: Political and administrative organization

-The Muisca people were organized in a confederation that was a loose union of states that each retained sovereignty.
+The Muisca people were organized in a confederation that was a loose union of polities that each retained sovereignty.
 The confederation was not a kingdom, as there was no absolute monarch, nor was it an empire, because it did not dominate other ethnic groups or peoples.
-It is hard to compare the Muisca Confederation with other American civilizations, such as the Aztec or the Inca empires.
+It is hard to compare the Muisca Confederation with other American civilizations, such as the Aztec or the Inca empires as it was more similar to a confederation of states, such as the Achaean League.
 The Muisca Confederation was one of the biggest and best-organized confederations of tribes on the South American continent.

 Every tribe within the confederation was ruled by a chief or a cacique.
 Most of the tribes were part of the Muisca ethnic group, sharing the same language and culture and forming relations through trade.
 They united in the face of a common enemy.
 The army was the responsibility of the zipa or zaque.
-The army was made up of the güeches, the traditional ancient warriors of the Muisca.
+Güeches, the traditional ancient warriors of the Muisca, made up the military.

 The Muisca Confederation existed as the union of two lesser confederations.
 The southern confederation, headed by the zipa, had its capital at Bacatá (now Bogotá).
-This southern polity included the majority of the Muisca population and held greater economic power.
+This southern polity included most of the Muisca population and held greater economic power.

 The northern territory was ruled by the zaque, and had its capital in Hunza, known today as Tunja.
-Although both areas had common political relations and affinities and belonged to the same tribal nation, there were still rivalries between them.
+Although both areas had common political relations and affinities and belonged to the same tribal nation, rivalries still existed between them.
 Among the territories there were four chiefdoms: Bacatá, Hunza, Duitama, and Sogamoso.
 The chiefdom was composed by localities.
 The tribes were divided into Capitanías (ruled by a capitan).
 There were two kinds: Great Capitania (sybyn) and Minor Capitania (uta).
 The status of Capitan was inherited by maternal lineage.